TheWinRaRs/Writeups/RACTF/Pwn/Finches in a Pie.md

 This means if the value isn't later overwritten, the addresses of some instructions, including instructions of functions of the binary, will remain on the stack.

-So?
-So, we can leak an instruction of a function in the binary, and calculate the base off of this.
+Thus we can leak an instruction of a function in the binary, and calculate the base off of this.

 I chose stack item 3, the address of the instruction in say_hi after it calls the pc_get_thunk function.
 Our exploit: